All Products

 Create the instantrun folder

-In the `app` directory of the main project, create an `instantrun` folder.
-Place the mapping.txt file required to generate `patch.jar` into this folder.
+In the app directory of your project, create an instantrun folder.
+This folder holds the mapping.txt and related files needed to generate patch.jar.

 Important

-You must save the following files before each version release.
-When you need to apply a fix, replace the files in the `instantrun` folder with the saved files from the previous version.
+Save the following files before each version release.
+When you need to apply a fix, replace the files in the instantrun folder with the saved files from the previous version.

-In the project that contains the bug, run the command ./gradlew clean assembleRelease to generate the following files:
+In the project with the bug, run ./gradlew clean assembleRelease to generate the following files, then place them in the instantrun folder:

 instantrun/InstantRunMapping.txt.gz (This is the InstantRunMapping_release.txt.gz or InstantRunMapping_debug.txt.gz file generated after the build.
 The output is in ./build/outputs/instantrun/.
 If it exists, rename it and place it here.)